 After leaving two unreturned messages at Portofino’s corporate offices (the Starbucks of tanning), a receptionist finally answered on the third try.
 “We don’t manufacture it—it’s not our formula, ”she said.
-She took a message, but no one got back to me.
-(Not surprising for a company that calls the link between UV exposure and melanoma a myth on their website, I guess.)
+She took a message, but no one returned it.
+(Perhaps not surprising for a company that calls the link between UV exposure and melanoma a myth on their website.)

 Mystic Tan, whose spray-tan booths are ubiquitous in city salons, was willing to share an ingredient list.
 We applaud the company for its transparency and for eliminating parabens, but it’s not all pretty.
 There’s more propylene glycol than DHA in the formula, and ingredients like retinyl palmitate (which has been shown to speed the development of skin tumors in the presence of sunlight) and an unspecified fragrance are there, too.